A Look at Social Entrepreneurship Companies with Grace College

 - More than 25,000 mothers have received safe birth services.

-TOMS is a well-known example of social entrepreneurship companies, which have recently grown in popularity.
+TOMS is a well-known example among social entrepreneurship companies.
 Many business leaders are dedicated to changing the world through the idea of social entrepreneurship.

 “Social entrepreneurship is about applying practical, innovative and sustainable approaches to benefit society in general, with an emphasis on those who are marginalized and poor,” according to the Schwab Foundation for Social Entrepreneurship.
 Certain values and characteristics set “the social entrepreneur apart from the rest of the crowd of well-meaning people and organizations who dedicate their lives to social improvement.”